How long does it take to set up my gas/electric?

 Is Glide an energy provider?

-We provide our own gas and electricity which is powered by OVO.
+We provide our own gas and electricity which is powered by SSE Energy Services.
 We operate like any other energy provider whilst under their supply licence.
 If you require any help or assistance regarding your energy you would come to us!

 What are your tariffs and prices?